JMS Application Container Swiftlet

 </swiftlet>

-Use this scenario to deploy a JMS application as a bundle and schedule it to run at specific times using the Scheduler Swiftlet.
+Use this scenario to deploy a Java application as a bundle and have it started and stopped automatically according to a schedule.

-- Package the application as a bundle with a deployment descriptor specifying the main class, shutdown method, arguments, and schedule.
+- Prepare a bundle with the application JARs and a deployment descriptor XML specifying main class, shutdown method, and schedule.

 - Deploy the bundle to the